A diverse group of marketing professionals meets at a large conference table to discuss strategy

 SEO, GEO, and AEO: How Modern Optimization Actually Works

 Search optimization has changed.
-Traditional SEO still matters, but it is no longer enough on its own.
-Today, your site also needs to perform well in generative search engines and AI-driven tools like ChatGPT, Perplexity, and Google’s AI Overviews.
-That is where GEO (Generative Engine Optimization) and AEO (Answer Engine Optimization) come in.
+Traditional SEO still matters, but it’s no longer enough on its own.
+Today, your site also needs to perform well in generative search engines and AI-driven tools like ChatGPT, Perplexity and Google’s AI Overviews.
+That’s where GEO (Generative Engine Optimization) and AEO (Answer Engine Optimization) come in.

-At Kanopi, we do not treat SEO, GEO, and AEO as separate strategies.
-They rely on the same foundation: a site that is fast, crawlable, accessible, and clearly structured for both humans and machines.
-When that foundation is strong, your content can perform across traditional search, AI tools, and whatever comes next.
+At Kanopi, we don’t treat SEO, GEO and AEO as separate strategies.
+They all depend on the same foundation: a fast and crawlable site with a clear and accessible structure for people and machines.
+When you build that foundation well, your content can perform in traditional search and AI tools.
+It can also adapt to what comes next.

-This approach also aligns well with how many of our clients are thinking about Drupal AI consulting and ongoing optimization, rather than one-time fixes.
+Many of our clients already think this way.
+They want Drupal AI consulting and ongoing optimization, not one-time fixes.

-Below is how we approach it in practice, with real examples from our work.
+Here’s how we approach this in practice, with real examples from our work.

 Start with the Technical Foundation

 Strong optimization always begins with the basics.
-If search engines or AI systems cannot reliably crawl and understand your site, everything else is harder.
+If search engines or AI systems can’t reliably crawl and understand your site, everything else is harder.

 At this stage, our work typically includes:

-• Ensuring Drupal, WordPress or site templates and content models support consistent indexing and interpretation
+• Content models that support consistent indexing and interpretation

-This work is not flashy, but it is essential.
-It creates the conditions for SEO, GEO, and AEO to work together instead of competing with each other.
+This work isn’t flashy, but it is essential.
+It creates the conditions for SEO, GEO and AEO to work together instead of competing with each other.

 Make Content “Answer-Ready” for GEO and AEO

 AI tools tend to reward content that answers questions clearly and quickly.
-That does not mean dumbing content down.
-It means structuring it so the core message is easy to extract, while also reinforcing credibility (strong brand and entity signals), keeping key pages fresh and consistent, and ensuring the format is accessible to both crawlers and AI systems.
+However, that doesn’t mean dumbing content down.
+It means structuring it so the core message is easy to extract, which starts with strong brand and entity signals that reinforce credibility.
+Key pages need to stay fresh and consistent and the format has to work for both crawlers and AI systems.

-• Restructuring key pages so the primary question is answered early, using clear headings, short summaries, and scannable sections
+• Restructuring key pages so they answer the primary question early; we use clear headings and short sections that readers can scan

 • Reducing ambiguity so AI systems can connect concepts accurately and return answers with proper context and attribution

-This helps content perform better in AI-generated answers, featured snippets, and zero-click experiences, while still encouraging users to visit the site for deeper information.
+This helps content perform better in AI-generated answers, featured snippets and zero-click results while still encouraging users to visit the site for deeper information.

 Add Machine-Readable Signals Without Overdoing It